Bachman–Turner Overdrive: Breakthrough and success 1973–1976

 The first BTO compilation album, Best of B.T.O.
-(So Far), was released in 1976 and featured songs from each of the band's first five studio albums.
+(So Far), was released in July 1976 and featured songs from each of the band's first five studio albums.
 A single—a re-release of "Gimme Your Money Please"—was put out from this album, and it also charted well keeping BTO on both the AM & FM airwaves.
 Although peaking at only No. 19 on the charts, this compilation album became the best-selling Bachman–Turner Overdrive album to date, reaching Double Platinum status in the US.

 Randy's departure and the new "BTO" 1977–1979

-Freeways, BTO's sixth studio album that was recorded in late 1976 and released in February 1977, signalled the end of BTO's most successful line-up.
+Freeways, BTO's sixth studio album that was recorded in late 1976 and released in February 1977, signaled the end of BTO's most successful line-up.
 Facing some criticism for the "sameness" of the band's songs on the two follow-up albums to Not Fragile, Randy Bachman wanted to update BTO's sound, including adding horns and strings on some songs, but the rest of the band seemed to disagree.
 Said Fred Turner:

 Years later, Randy seemed to agree with Turner, stating, "Looking at it now, we should have taken four, five, six months off ... live a little, and then come back together with new ideas.
 In retrospect, that's what a lot of great bands do.
 And we didn't."
-Freeways only reached #70 on the US pop albums chart and had no charting singles.
+Freeways reached No. 34 on the Canadian RPM chart but only reached No. 70 on the US pop albums chart.
+It contained no charting singles.

-Randy Bachman left the group following Freeways.
+Randy Bachman left the group in May 1977, three months after the release of Freeways.
 His initial intention was to temporarily disband while he worked on a solo project, "But it was decided by management it wouldn't work."
 He conceded, "We also ran out of common interests."
 Robbie Bachman noted that the band had scheduled a meeting wherein he, Fred and Blair were going to discuss getting back to their rock and roll roots following the relative failure of Freeways.
 Randy then shocked the rest by saying he was leaving, despite the fact that BTO was still under contract with Mercury to release two more albums over the next 18 months.